 What we saw of this overcrowded NYC was intact and undamaged given the number of people that lived there.
 As depicted, the wear and tear of daily life, by and large, hadn’t taken much of a toll on the buildings and belongings of the people that called it home.
 Certainly not to the extreme levels seen in real life.
 I advocate a “used future” aesthetic and like settings that appear lived in and show normal use, abuse, and neglect.
 A good example of disregard for this was Brady the filthy grocer who wore a spotless uniform.

-What remains of the private 2-acre Gramercy Park now fit inside an inflatable climate-controlled habitat, and is the only tree sanctuary in all of New York.
+What remained of the private 2-acre Gramercy Park now fit inside an inflatable climate-controlled habitat, and was the only tree sanctuary in all of New York.

-Chelsea Towers West is an exclusive apartment complex with a two-year waiting list and a state-of-the-art security system that mysteriously stopped working.
-My guess is that it’s based on the London Terrace apartments in Chelsea, Manhattan.
+Chelsea Towers West was an exclusive apartment complex with a two-year waiting list and a state-of-the-art security system that mysteriously stopped working.
+My guess is that it was based on the London Terrace apartments in Chelsea, Manhattan.

 In the movie, we see Thorn enter apartment buildings with people sleeping on the stairs, watched over by a figure like the Fat Guard, sitting at the top with an assault rifle.
 Sol informs us of cases he and Thorn are investigating for crimes like rapes and murders.

 In reality, by 1975 over a million indigents were on welfare.
 Instead of jobs and hope, there were drugs and guns.
 Visitors were advised not to take the subways, venture outside of midtown Manhattan, or walk anywhere after six at night.
 Compounding the issue were the announced deep cuts in public services workers and salaries.
 Fires burned out of control, garbage piled up, and crimes went unenforced.